meilisearch/specifications/text/0089-tenant-tokens.md

 ---

-> In this case, if the medical_records index is searchable from the signing API Key, the tenant token can only search in the medical_records index, plus specific rules limits their search results.
-These rules are always applied and cannot be overwritten by the users search parameters.
+> In this case, if the `medical_records` index is searchable from the signing API Key, the tenant token can only search in the `medical_records` index, MeiliSearch will apply the filter rule before applying the search parameters added by the end user.

 ```json
 {